aboujaoudew/dyn_qual_compil/README.md

 Date:30 April 2015
 ------------------------------------------------------------------------------------------

 We need few days to organize the repository so that the scripts work properly.
+Sorry about it.

 The following instructions will work soon.